PX201/library-management-system-frontend/README.md

 This repository contains the frontend codebase for a comprehensive Library Management System developed using React.js.
 The system provides functionalities for managing books, borrowers, transactions, and user roles, offering a seamless experience for librarians and users.

+## Backend Repository

+The backend for this application is implemented using Spring Boot, providing robust API endpoints for managing the library's core functionalities.
+You can find the backend repository here: [Library Management System - Backend](https://github.com/PX201/library-management-system-rest-api)

 ## Features

 ### Book Management